Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Introduction

 \section{Introduction}

 Nowadays, energy storage systems have established their efficacy for more than a dozen power system applications, which cover all stages in the energy supply chain: bulk power and energy; ancillary services; transmission and distribution infrastructure applications; customer energy management \cite{akhil2013doe}.
-Among all storage technologies used in power systems, lithium-ion (Li-ion) batteries are the fastest-growing energy storage technology \cite{navigant2019}, which is characterized by high efficiency, high power and energy density, long cycle lifetime, and environmental friendliness \cite{hu2017technological}.
-As with any other equipment utilized in power systems, a techno-economic analysis should be performed for Li-ion storage systems prior to its installation and operation, which is usually done employing various optimization methods \cite{zidar2016review}.
-The result of such an analysis is typically an optimal choice for storage unit siting, sizing, and technology selection as well as the optimal charge/discharge scheduling, i.e., operation strategy.
+In its turn, the electrification of transport heavily relies on the developments in storage technologies.
+Among all storage technologies used in power systems and transportation, lithium-ion (Li-ion) batteries are the fastest-growing \cite{navigant2019}.
+In either application, optimal (or near-optimal) utilization of batteries is ensured by thorough planning and scheduling.
+Notably, online scheduling of battery storage is implemented by an energy management system, which produces optimal dispatch signals based on the operation requirements and current battery state, where the latter is estimated using various online functions, e.g., battery cells' consistency evaluation \cite{wang2020novel}, battery aging assessment \cite{she2019battery}, and open-circuit voltage reconstruction \cite{tian2021electrode}.
+In its turn, the planning process implies performing a techno-economic analysis prior to battery installation, which is usually done employing various optimization methods \cite{zidar2016review}.
+The result of such an analysis is typically an optimal choice for storage unit siting, sizing, and technology selection, as well as the optimal charge/discharge scheduling, i.e., operation strategy.
+To ensure informed decision making, both planning and scheduling tasks require operation- and degradation-aware battery modelling, which is provided in the present paper.